SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 4. When this solution is deployed to the SharePoint app catalog, it prompts the administrator to verify the requested permissions and either grant or deny them.

  > [!NOTE]
- > No matter if the administrator denies or approves the requested permissions, the solution can be deployed and used on sites.
+ > If you have the "App Registrations" option set to No under Azure Active Directory - User Settings AND the "Users can consent apps accessing company data on their behalf" option set to No under Azure Active Directory - Enterprise Applications - User Settings, you will not be able to upload/deploy the solution to the App Catalog.
+For this to work, you will need to have the either Role "Global Admin" or "Application Developer" assigned to the user .
 When building solutions that require additional permissions, you should never assume that the requested permissions have been granted.

 ## Manage permission requests